drexpp/Personal-projects/README.md

 ---
 - I use this website to accomplish coding challenges related to technical interview questions and also practising my python skills.[Codefights link](https://codefights.com/interview-practice/) || [Project link](../../tree/master/Codefights/Interview%20questions)

+Algorithm implementation
+---
+-A different number of algorithms developed in C++

 ICPC (International collegiate programming contest)
 ---
 - I enjoy watching and solving problems from this competition.